Governing Law Clause Guide for Contract Management

 It’s also crucial to distinguish between governing law and jurisdiction.
 The former determines which legal system interprets your contract, while the latter decides which courts handle disputes.
 A contract might, for instance, be governed by New York law but litigated in London courts.
 Omitting either clause can leave your agreement exposed to interpretation battles later.

 As organizations scale, manually tracking the governing law across hundreds of agreements becomes increasingly difficult.
-Platforms offering centralized contract management—like ClearContract—enable legal teams to standardize clause usage, enforce consistency, and quickly identify outliers before they escalate into costly disputes.
+ClearContract’s Contract Management module gives legal teams a single, searchable archive with AI-extracted metadata so they can standardize clause usage, enforce consistency, and quickly identify outliers before they escalate into costly disputes.

 How to Choose the Right Governing Law